yuan9778/Clockwork-Muscovy/README.md

 This repository includes all source codes but misses pics because of large file limitation of github.

-**Skills used in programming:** c++, artificial intelligence, 2D game collision detection, windows graphic API, object oriented programming.
+**Skills used in programming:** c++, artificial intelligence (A* search...), 2D game collision detection, windows graphic API, object oriented programming.

 **Platform:** windows 7